-NACCHO appreciates that the Subcommittee has identified data collection and communication as areas of focus for this hearing.
+As the Subcommittee considers the plan for the next phase of the COVID-19 response that may focus heavily on medical countermeasures, NACCHO hopes you will ensure local public health department voices are involved in policy planning, development, and deployment.
 During the COVID-19 response, there has often been a strong focus on commodities and logistics that was necessary, but not sufficient, for a successful public health emergency response.
-For example, significant effort was invested in procuring personal protective equipment, vaccines, and treatments, but a lack of equal focus on the administration, communication, and consumer education-including through the use of local, timely data-meant that those resources could not be most effectively deployed.
+For example, significant effort was invested in procuring personal protective equipment, vaccines, and treatments, but a lack of equal focus on the administration, communication, and consumer education meant that those resources could not be most effectively deployed.